karllabatista/udacity_sparkify_dw_project2/README.md

 After make analysis or test the features of Redshift delete the cluster.
 There are two ways todo that:

-- Delete cluster by AWS console
+- Delete cluster by AWS console: More information go to [official documentation](https://docs.aws.amazon.com/redshift/latest/mgmt/managing-clusters-console.html#delete-cluster)

 - Delete cluster using python code in **analysis_data.ipynb**